If you write down your thoughts in a birth plan, it's easy to share it with the people looking after you.

 You might like to think about the following:

-- Who will be with me during labour?
+Who will be with you during labour?

-- Do I want to move around during labour if possible?
+Would you like to move around during labour if possible?

-- Do I want to try being in water during labour?
+Would you like want to try being in water during labour?

 Once you've written your birth plan you should: